ebamfo/devops-qr-code/README.md

 **5. GitHub Actions**

 Five CI/CD Pipelines which carry out the following 4 main tasks;
-- Test and Deploy changes made to API
+- Test and Deploy changes made to API.
-- Deploy changes made to front end
+- Deploy changes made to front end.
-- Deploy changes made to kubernetes manifest files
+- Deploy changes made to kubernetes manifest files.
-- Start the Azure Kubernetes Cluster at 7:50 AM UTC and Stopping at 6:00 PM UTC everyday
+- Start the Azure Kubernetes Cluster at 7:50 AM UTC and Stopping at 6:00 PM UTC everyday.